-Staff Recommendation - Staff recommends the Planning Commission set the Smoke Shop UDC Amendment for a public hearing on September 13, 2023.
+Staff Recommendation - Staff recommends the Planning Commission recommend adoption of the Smoke Shop UDC Amendment to the City of Tucson Mayor and Council.

 Background - On February 7, 2023, Mayor and Council directed staff to develop an ordinance to regulate the location of smoke shops.
-This request followed a presentation by representatives of the Liberty Partnership Kino Neighborhoods Council (LPKNC) regarding the impacts of smoke shops on the community, and youth in particular.
-This includes concern about the clustering of smoke shops around schools, and within the vicinity of other smoke shops, as well as tobacco products being marketed to youth.
+This request followed a presentation by representatives of the Liberty Partnership Kino Neighborhoods Council (LPKNC) regarding the impacts of smoke shops on the community, and youth, in particular.
+This included concerns about the clustering of smoke shops around schools, and within the vicinity of other smoke shops, as well as tobacco products being marketed to youth.